-The Gold Museum, owned and operated by The Sovereign Hill Museums Association, is one of Australia's largest regional and community museums.
+The Gold Museum has transformed to two centres of deep learning and research that will include the nationally significant Centre for Rare Arts and Forgotten Trades and Australian Centre for Gold Rush Collections, owned and operated by The Sovereign Hill Museums Association, one of Australia's largest regional and community museums.

-The Museum's principal focus is to collect, research and interpret material pertaining to the golden history and heritage of the Ballarat region.
-Holding extensive and valuable collections, the Museum is renowned for its expertise in, and knowledge of, the impact of gold, both locally and beyond.
+The principal focus for the collection is to collect, research and interpret material pertaining to the golden history and heritage of the Ballarat region.
+Holding extensive and valuable collections, the collection is renowned for its expertise in, and knowledge of, the impact of gold, both locally and beyond.

 Sovereign Hill and Gold Museum collection (1967)